xiabai84/micronaut-kafka-avro/README.md

 }
 ```

-After that, switch to main branch.
+At the end switch to main branch.
 There is a stream-app, which uses the current schema to consume data from partner-topic.

 You will see, this stream deserializer can handle all schema versions.